Home » reclaimed wood » Reclaimed Wood Heart (Weathered Fence Boards)

 paint wooden frame gray

-To tone down the frame, I chose gray craft paint.
+To tone down the frame, I chose a shade of gray craft paint.
 I painted two light coats over the entire frame.

 How to Hold Fence Boards in Frame